Statistics includes the study of methods for data collection, analysis, and interpretation, and principles of experimental design.

 In exceptional circumstances a student may be prepared to take a graduate mathematics or statistics course in the final year.
 Students wishing approval to take such a course and to count it towards the Honours requirements should consult with the department's Honours Committee.

-Students who complete an introductory course in statistical methodology that is essentially equivalent to STAT 242 may use such a course to satisfy the prerequisite requirements provided by STAT 242.
+Students who complete an introductory course in statistical methodology that is considered by the Department to be essentially equivalent to STAT 242 may use such a course to satisfy the prerequisite requirements provided by STAT 242.
 However, such students will be required to add an additional approved 3 credit-unit course in statistics, mathematics or an area of application to their programs.

 Students who are planning to do graduate study in statistics should follow the Honours program and supplement it with additional courses in mathematics and areas of application.
 An excellent preparation for such graduate study is a Double Honours program in Statistics and Mathematics together with courses in an area of application.